5 Reasons to Treat Subclinical Hypothyroidism + 5 Treatment Tips

-Simply checking for and replacing (if you are deficient) can often times dramatically reduce symptoms.
+Simply checking for and replacing (if you are deficient) can often time dramatically reduce symptoms.

 #2.
 Check to see if your impaired thyroid status is due to Hashimoto's or autoimmune thyroiditis.

-Finding out your sub clinical hypothyroidism is caused by autoimmune disease can be stressful but it also represents another treatment option for you.
+Finding out your subclinical hypothyroidism is caused by an autoimmune disease can be stressful but it also represents another treatment option for you.